thomps9012/MAI/README.md

 ## Front-End
 1. [NextJs](https://nextjs.org/)
- - Lightweight front end layer that handles static page generation, server side rendering of data / props, and integrates easily with the Vercel Deployment platform
+ - Lightweight frontend layer that handles static page generation, server side rendering of data / props, and integrates easily with the Vercel Deployment platform
 2. [TypeScript](https://www.typescriptlang.org/)
  - Generally used to create type safe applications, to ensure that backend database models meet the data reflected on the front end.
  - In the case of this application it's use is limited due to the flexibility afforded administrative users with respect to changing question, answer, and user data